Skip to Main Content

 Program Educational Objectives

-The Computer Science Department strives to be a department of choice for students and is actively repositioning itself.
+The Miner School strives to be a school of choice for students and is actively repositioning itself.
 We have responded to our ties to industry by offering focused programs both at the undergraduate and graduate levels in order to provide a thinking and technically literate graduate of immediate value to the community.

 PEO1 Be established and recognized as a valued professional and effective communicator in industries related to computer science and computing technologies.

 PEO2 Practice their profession in a collaborative, team-oriented manner that embraces the multidisciplinary and multicultural environment of today’s business world.

 PEO3 Engage in lifelong learning and professional development via post graduate education and participation in professional organizations.